 Category: Mouse’s Book Reviews

-• I need to state, before getting into this review, I was given an ARC through Booksprout.
-Now with that being stated I can now get into the book review.
+• I need to state before getting into this review that I was given this book through Booksprout.
+Now that has been stated, I can now get into the book review.
+There are going to be spoilers in this review.

 Now for the star ratings I’m giving this book.